Constraints to Lorentz violation and ultrahigh-energy electrons in D-foamy space-times: Introduction and summary

 \section{Introduction and summary}

-The discovery of PeV photons reported by the Large High Altitude Air Shower Observatory~(LHAASO) from PeVatrons~\cite{LHAASO:2021gok,Li:2021tcw,LHAASO:2023uhj} including the ancient Crab Nebula~\cite{LHAASO:2021cbz}, kicks off a new era in astronomy, providing a unique opportunity to probe the potential breakdown of Lorentz invariance~(LI)~\cite{He:2022gyk,AlvesBatista:2023wqm} arising from quantum gravity~(QG) analysis.
+The discovery of PeV photons reported by the Large High Altitude Air Shower Observatory~(LHAASO) from PeVatrons~\cite{LHAASO:2021gok,Li:2021tcw,LHAASO:2023uhj} including the ancient Crab Nebula~\cite{LHAASO:2021cbz}, kicks off a new era in astronomy, providing a unique opportunity to probe the potential breakdown of Lorentz invariance~(LI)~\cite{Li:2025stf,AlvesBatista:2023wqm,He:2022gyk} arising from quantum gravity~(QG) analysis.
 High-energy violation of this symmetry~(i.e., Lorentz violation~(LV)) leads to particle-energy~($E$) dependent physics, that is suppressed by the gravitational scale $M\sim\Mp\approx 10^{19}$~GeV where $\Mp$ is the Planck mass.
 As a result, for extreme energies reached in astrophysical processes, its consequences could be identified in the current observations.
 The question arises, then, what information we can get from LHAASO experiments of ultrahigh-energy~(UHE) $\g$-rays and particularly, from $\sim 1.1$~PeV Crab photon.
 Recent studies~\cite{He:2022jdl}, carrying further a previous analysis~\cite{Li:2022ugz} by the present authors, pointed out that the~(indirect) observations of UHE electrons assumed to produce the PeV emission of the Crab severely limit \emph{minimally} suppressed LV \emph{dispersion} corrections, i.e., of $\O(E/M)$, to both electrons and photons.

-Such bounds were placed via considerations of the vacuum Cherenkov process, $e\rightarrow e\g$, which is forbidden in LI quantum electrodynamics~(QED), since the speeds of fast moving charges are always less than that of photon propagation.
+Such bounds were placed via considerations of the vacuum Cherenkov process, $e\rightarrow e\g$, which is forbidden in LI quantum electrodynamics~(QED) since the speed of a fast moving charge is always less than that of photon propagation.
 With LV it can be~\cite{Coleman:1997xq} an important energy-loss channel for the most high-energetic particle.
-As often adopted in the literature to parameterize LV~(see~\cite{He:2022gyk}), also in the same spirit as~\cite{He:2022jdl,Li:2022ugz}, \emph{a priori} most phenomenological studies converge in assuming a generic, nonstandard dispersion relation:
+As often adopted in the literature to parameterize LV~(see~\cite{Li:2025stf}), also in the same spirit as~\cite{He:2022jdl,Li:2022ugz}, \emph{a priori} most phenomenological studies converge in assuming a generic, nonstandard dispersion relation: